Reporting requirements

 Superannuation

-You aren’t required to make superannuation guarantee contributions in respect to Parental Leave Pay, although you may make voluntary contributions.
+You don’t have to make superannuation guarantee contributions for Parental Leave Pay, but you can choose to make voluntary contributions.

-You must identify Parental Leave Pay separately in your payroll system from other amounts that attract a superannuation guarantee liability.
+You must clearly separate Parental Leave Pay in your payroll system from other amounts that attract a superannuation guarantee liability.

 Workers compensation premiums

-The Paid Parental Leave scheme doesn’t give rise to additional workers compensation premium liabilities.
-Parental Leave Pay will need to be identified separately from other amounts that attract a workers compensation premium liability in your accounting system and reports.
+The Paid Parental Leave scheme doesn’t create additional liabilities for workers compensation premiums.
+Parental Leave Pay needs to be identified separately from other amounts that attract a workers compensation premium liability in your accounting system and reports.

 Read more about workers compensation on the Department of Industry Business website.